 It requires time, dedication, energy, and patience to be able to adequately nurture a child from birth until adulthood.
 For example:

 - It takes time to ascertain what food goes down well with a baby as she starts eating.

 - Also, it takes time to monitor and observe some subtle errors in a child’s life as he develops and grows.

 - It requires dedication in finding the solutions and patience in correcting the errors.

-- Also, it takes patience to encourage or inspire a seeming dull child and it requires time and dedication to boost him into smartness.
+- Also, it takes patience to encourage or inspire a seemingly dull child and it requires time and dedication to boost him into smartness.

-- It takes energy and patience to help a habitually unsettled child to concentrate and focus, especially in his interaction with people, school works, and general development.
+- It takes energy and patience to help a habitually unsettled child to concentrate and focus, especially in his or her interaction with people, school works, and general development.

-- Also, it takes patience and dedication to care, cherish, and comfort a physically impaired child.
+- Also, it takes patience and dedication to care for, cherish, and comfort a physically impaired child.

 - It takes time, dedication, and energy to teach a child morals and it takes patience to continue until it is imbued in the child.